Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 11. As a user I am able to view an order confirmation at the end of purchase so that I know that the items have gone through.
 12. As a user I am able to receive emails from the store for purchasing and signing up.
 13. As a user I am able to view ratings of products on the labels.
-14. As a user I am able to leave a review.
+14. As a user I am able to leave a review, I want it to be annonimous and so no one can see my name, instead the can see the date that it was posted.
+15. As an admin I want to be able to check who posts theese reviews, I am also able to delete them too if I think they are not appropriate.

 ### Scope